Slav0DPigna/Hyprland-dot-files/README.md

 ### Sleep configuration

-Automatic suspension is managed by swaylock and swayidle, the routine in use blocks the screen after 5 minutes and sends the system to sleep after 10, to change the time intervals edit the sleep.sh file which is in the /hypr/scripts folder.
+Automatic suspension is managed by swaylock and swayidle, the routine in use blocks the screen after 5 minutes and sends the system to suspension after 10, to change the time intervals edit the sleep.sh file which is in the /hypr/scripts folder.